Isometric Incompatibility in Growing Elastic Sheets

-A complementary perspective comes from the perimeter evolution along $v$ (Fig.~\ref{fig:CurvatureMap}(d)).
+A complementary perspective comes from the perimeter evolution along $v$ [Fig.~\ref{fig:Fig3}(d)].
 For axisymmetric topologies, critical growth corresponds to a limiting perimeter slope $|p'|_c=2\pi$.
-When the reference perimeter exceeds this rate ($|\bar p'|>2\pi$), the radius–height slope diverges ($d\phi/d\psi\to\infty$), precluding any smooth axisymmetric embedding and thereby leading to frustration.
+When the reference perimeter exceeds this rate ($|\bar p'|>2\pi$), the radius-height slope diverges ($d\phi/d\psi\to\infty$), precluding any smooth axisymmetric embedding and thereby leading to frustration.
 In practice, the actual perimeter $p$ closely follows the reference $\bar p$ over most of the domain, showing that even the dimpled regions globally conserve lengths.
 Locally, however, $p'$ overshoots the $2\pi$ bound, accommodated by symmetry breaking and dimple formation where $p$ deviates from its projection $\hat{p}$.
-Zooming near the inner plateau reveals $p = \hat{p} >\bar p$ and $p'= \hat{p}'= -2\pi<\bar p'$, showing a flat rim sustained by tensile azimuthal stresses, consistent with a low-order elastic estimate: Azimuthal stress switches from compression in the dimples to tension near the rim (see SM~\cite{SM2025}).
+Enlarging the area near the inner plateau reveals $p = \hat{p} >\bar p$ and $p'= \hat{p}'= -2\pi>\bar p'$, showing a flat rim sustained by tensile azimuthal stresses, consistent with a low-order elastic estimate: azimuthal stress switches from compression in the dimples to tension near the rim (see SM~\cite{SM2025}).

-Taken together, these diagnostics establish that elliptic surfaces relieve the isometric-incompatibility not by distributed wrinkling as in hyperbolic sheets, but via localized dimples bounded by stress-focusing ridges and d-cones.
+Taken together, these diagnostics establish that elliptic surfaces relieve the isometric incompatibility not by distributed wrinkling as in hyperbolic sheets, but via localized dimples bounded by stress-focusing ridges and d-cones.
 Despite local excursions and unlike the case of hyperbolic sheets, the total Gaussian curvature $K_T(v_0)$ never exceeds the global bound $4\pi$.